zhaoren91/zhaoren.github.io/_pages/projects.md

 {% include base_path %}

 <a href="" target="_blank"></a>
+# MyVoice: Myoelectric Vocal Interaction and Communication Engine (funded by DFG)
+*Runtime*: 2022 - 2025

+*Abstract*: In this project, Dr. Ren extends her research from audio and speech to biosignals, especially the Electromyography (EMG) signals.
+The goal is to synthesise speech from EMG signals, thereby helping patients who cannot produce acoustic speech.

+<a href="" target="_blank"></a>
 # <a href="https://leibniz-ai-lab.de/" target="_blank">Leibniz AI Lab</a>: International Leibniz Future Laboratory for Artificial Intelligence
 *Runtime*: 2020 - 2023